-Repent – To feel remorse, contrition, to feel such regret for past conduct as to change one’s mind regarding it, to turn away from sins.
+Repent – To feel remorse, contrition, such regret for past conduct as to change one’s mind regarding it, to turn away from sins.

 Saith – a third-person singular present tense of, say.

-Scorn – the feeling or belief that someone or something is worthless or despicable; contempt.
+Scorn is the feeling or belief that someone or something is worthless or despicable; contempt.

-Supplication – an act or instance of supplicating; humble prayer, entreaty, or petition.
+A supplication is an act or instance of supplicating, humble prayer, entreaty, or petition.

 Shew – Show

-Verily – In truth; in fact, With confidence; assuredlyVile – wretchedly bad: a vile humor, highly offensive, unpleasant, or objectionable, repulsive or disgusting, as to the senses or feelings, morally debased, depraved, or despicable.
+Verily – In truth; with confidence; assuredlyVile – wretchedly evil: vile humor, highly offensive, unpleasant, objectionable, repulsive or disgusting, as to the senses or feelings, morally debased, depraved, or despicable.

-Wickedness – absence of moral or spiritual values.Wrought – Work
+Wickedness – the absence of moral or spiritual values.Wrought – Work

 1. Barak–To kneel, to bless God, to bow down